jamesplease/backbone.intercept/README.md

 #### Navigation

 By default your intercepted links will be sent along to `Backbone.history.navigate` to be processed.
 You can customize this by overriding the `navigate` method on Backbone.Intercept.
-By doing this, you could make Intercept work with a Router instead, or integrate other libraries like [Backbone.Radio](https://github.com/marionettejs/backbone.radio).
+By doing this you could make Intercept work with a Router instead, or integrate other libraries like [Backbone.Radio](https://github.com/marionettejs/backbone.radio).

 ```js